magyarati/price_comparator/README.md

 ## ✨ Features

 - 🛒 **Basket Optimizer**
   Splits a shopping list across stores to minimize total cost.
+  Highlights value per unit (e.g., price per kg/liter) to surface the best deals, even across different package sizes.
+- 📉 **Best Discounts**
+  View products with the highest current percentage discounts across all tracked stores for any given day.
+- 🆕 **New Discounts**
+  See all discounts newly introduced in the last 24 hours.
+- 📈 **Dynamic Price History Graphs**
+  Track price trends over time for each product, with the ability to filter by store, product category, or brand.

 ---